jpsalo/nord_software_advanced_html5_test/README.md

 ## Install packages

+1. Make sure you are using at least node v4.x.x and npm 3.x.x.

-Run in the project root directory:
+2. Run in the project root directory:

 `npm install`